The Intel Core Ultra 7 265K wins in 10 out of 16 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (500% better).

 AI Versus Verdict

 Users prioritizing raw cache capacity and superior overall specifications should select the Intel Core Ultra 7 265K for their build.
-Conversely, the AMD Ryzen 5 8600G is the appropriate choice for those who specifically require the power efficiency benefits provided by its lower Max Turbo Power.
-By focusing on these distinct advantages, builders can align their hardware selection with their specific requirements for either high-end cache performance or reduced power consumption.
+Conversely, the AMD Ryzen 5 8600G is the appropriate choice for those who specifically require a lower Max Turbo Power, as it holds a 74% advantage in that metric.
+Choosing between these two components depends on whether your system requirements favor high-capacity cache performance or reduced power consumption.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.